endurantgames/cosmiclegends/src/powers/stunt.md

 After spending 1 Might on the Power Stunt, you can then make an appropriate roll for your Power Stunt -- either to increase the Teamwork Pool or to decrease one of the Goals in a Crisis.
-Add an additional 1 Success to the Effectiveness of the roll based on your Stunt.
+Add an additional die to the dice pool for each Power Word beyond the first.

 You don't have to come up with Power Stunts beforehand; instead, you create them on the fly during a Crisis, blending together your